naturuplift/VoiceRecipeSearchSystem/README.md

 2. Start Voice Search:
         Click the "Start Voice Search" button.
-        Speak a command like "Find recipes with [ingredient]."
+        Speak a command like "Find recipes with ingredient."

 3. View Results:
         The system will display recognized voice commands and initiate a recipe search.